NanoCommons/user-handbook/README.md

 # NanoCommons User Handbook

+This is a resource collecting and structuring knowledge and training materials for the two strongly interlinked areas of data management for nanomaterials and nanoinformatics.
+Besides covering general concepts, guidelines and recommendations, it will show, demonstrate and train real-world solutions in the form of data sources, software and workflows integrated or linked into the NanoCommons infrastructure, where both terms are meant in a very broad sense to be able to cover as many solutions as possible from all projects working in the nanosafety area and neighbouring fields.

+The latest published version of the handbook is available at https://nanocommons.github.io/user-handbook/

 ## Development setup

 This project uses the [Jekyll](https://jekyllrb.com/) static site generator.
 The Jekyll theme used is [Just the Docs](https://github.com/pmarsceill/just-the-docs).